 LGBTI people seeking asylum in the UK deserve to be treated with respect while applying for refugee status.
 As a result, they must have their stories told accurately and their voices heard clearly.
 With your help, we can ensure that LGBTI asylum seekers are treated with the dignity that every asylum seeker deserves.

 If you speak another language, consider becoming an interpreter with Clear Voice Interpreting Services.
-We are a social enterprise which donates all profits to the charity, Migrant Help.
+We are a social enterprise which donates all profits to our parent charity Migrant Help.

-If you speak Arabic, Urdu, Bengali, or Kurdish, and would like to volunteer as an interpreter for LGBTI asylum seekers, contact MicroRainbow.
-If you would like to help LGBTI asylum seekers in other ways, contact MicroRainbow about volunteer opportunities.
+If you speak Arabic, Urdu, Bengali, or Kurdish, and would like to volunteer contact MicroRainbow.

 Blog written by MicroRainbow in partnership with Clear Voice Interpreting Services.